Rod Stewart refused ‘lucrative’ Saudi Arabia gig ‘to shine light on injustices’

 Meanwhile, Dua Lipa and Shakira were among those who distanced themselves from rumours they had been approached to perform at the World Cup.

-In 2019, Nicki Minaj cancelled a scheduled performance at a music festival in Jeddah, expressing her support for the rights of women and members of the LGBTQ+ community, following criticism on social media.
+In 2019, Nicki Minaj cancelled a scheduled performance at a music festival in Jeddah, expressing her support for the rights of women and members of the LGBT+ community, following criticism on social media.

-“While I want nothing more than to bring my show to fans in Saudi Arabia, after better educating myself on the issues, I believe it is important for me to make clear my support for the rights of women, the LGBTQ community and freedom of expression, the “Super Bass” singer said in a statement.